hoang-tran/hoang-tran.github.io/_drafts/terminal-for-ios-developers.md

 ![terminal look explained](/images/terminal-for-ios-developers/terminal-look-explained.jpg)

 1. Your computer name.
 2. This tells which directory you are in at the moment.
-By default, when you first open the `Terminal`, it will bring you to the Home directory.
+By default, when you first open the `Terminal`, it will bring you to the Home directory, which has a symbol of `~`
 3. Your current user name for this computer. (because you may have multiple users in the same computer)
 4. This is where you write your command.
 The `$` sign indicates that everything after it is going to be a command.